maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 The whole point of STACK is not to use multiple choice questions, but instead to have the student enter an algebraic expression!
 That said their are occasions where it is very useful, if not necessary, to use multiple choice questions in their various forms.
 STACK's use of a CAS is then very helpful to generate random versions of multiple choice questions based on the mathematical values.

 This can also be one input in a multi-part randomly generated question.
 E.g. you might say "which method do you need to integrate \( \sin(x)\cos(x) \)?" and give students the choice of (i) trig functions first, (ii) parts, (iii) substitution, (iv) replace with complex exponentials.
 (Yes, this is a joke: all these methods can be made to work here!)
-Then another algebraic input can then be used for the answer.
+Another algebraic input can then be used for the answer.

 Please read the section on [inputs](Inputs.md) first.
 If you are new to STACK please note that in STACK MCQs are *not* the place to start learning how to author questions.
 Please look at the [authoring quick-start guide](Authoring_quick_start.md).
 Multiple choice input types return a CAS object which is then assessed by the potential response tree.
 For this reason, these inputs do not provide "feedback" fields for each possible answer, as does the Moodle multiple choice input type.